Case: Massachusetts Fair Housing Center v. Department of Housing and Urban Development

 Case Summary

-[A]ll FHIP grantees who had grants terminated based on a decision, as communicated through a February 27 form letter, to terminate the grants pursuant to Executive Order 14158, at the direction of the Department of Government Efficiency, on the basis that the grant award “no longer effectuates the program goals or agency priorities.
+The same day, plaintiffs filed emergency motions for class certification and a temporary restraining order.
+The plaintiffs’ proposed class consisted of “[a]ll FHIP grantees whose grants were terminated pursuant to Executive Order 14158, as communicated through a February 27 form letter, directing termination at the Department of Government Efficiency’s instruction on the basis that the grant award ‘no longer effectuates the program goals or agency priorities.’”

 Summary Authors